Gear61/Software-Project-Ideas/Slack Movebot.md

 # Difficulty
 **Easy**

 I'm not sure how easy/possible it is to do a true move, but I can't imagine the "hacky" move being that hard.
+I imagine most folks in the community (myself included) are not familiar with Slack bot development; luckily, Colin Cazabet from within our community is great at this.
+He built a nice reply bot in the resume channel and wrote an awesome Medium article about it [here](https://medium.com/analytics-vidhya/create-and-distribute-a-slack-bot-with-python-and-aws-in-1-hour-41c4a6c0f99d).

 # Possible Extensions
 - Get the move closer to a "true move" if that turns out to be difficult